robotology/find-superquadric/README.md

 Solve an optimization problem to find out the best superquadric that fits a given partial point cloud.

 ### Note
-The superquadric is parametrized in terms of its center, the shape, the principal axes and a rotation angle around the z-axis, in order to account for objects that are supposed to be lying on a table parallel to the x-y plane (to keep things simple :wink:).
+The superquadric is parametrized in terms of its center, shape, the principal axes, and a rotation angle around the z-axis, in order to account for objects that are supposed to be lying on a table parallel to the x-y plane (to keep things simple 😉).

 :warning: If the input point cloud does not guarantee that the above assumptions hold, it will need to be first transformed through a convenient rototraslation.